Today I will be reviewing “The Business Adventures by John Brooks”.

 Others have found this book boring, wishing that the stories in this book were better connected with an outline to follow rather than simply being pasted into the book without an opinion to drive home.

 CON #2: Another thing people didn’t like was it’s “outdated” content.
-Since many of these stories are a bit dated, many were disappointed to buy a book published 4 years ago to have stories that are decades old.
+Since many of these stories are a bit dated, many were disappointed.
+To buy a 4 year old book that has stories decades old was certainly a downside for many.

 *Honestly, this is more of a preference than a con.
 Many remarkable stories are dated, but that doesn’t take away from their apt wisdom or timeless qualities.
 People claiming this are obviously not interested in history as much as others.